Maxim-Filimonov/azure-redis-cache-test/README.md

 ```bash
 ./cleanup.sh
 ```
-This script removes all Azure resources created by the deployment script.
+This script removes all Azure resources created by Terraform using `terraform destroy`.

 ## Features